- Issuing Office: Office of the Provost

 The Emeriti Review Committee has one representative from each college or school that is appointed or elected by each college or school for a term of three years.
 The Emeriti Review Committee operates under the jurisdiction of the Senate Committee on Faculty Affairs who will appoint a representative from its membership to be Chair of the Committee.
 The sole function of this Committee is to provide recommendations to the Provost.
 After its deliberations, the Chair will report briefly to the Senate Committee on Faculty Affairs on the operations and the recommendations of the Committee.

-Candidates whose application for Emeriti status is declined may request reconsideration by applying again, following the regular procedures described above.
+Candidates whose application for Emeriti status is declined may request reconsideration in the following year by applying again, following the regular procedures described above.
 A candidate can only request reconsideration once.
 The Senior Vice Provost for Faculty Advancement shall communicate to the applicant, the Department Head, and the College/School Dean/Director the initial reason(s) for declining the application.

 This Policy may be amended and the privileges changed from time to time at the discretion of the University through the appropriate processes and procedures, including with the advice and consent of the Faculty Senate.
 Such amendments shall be promptly communicated to all Emeriti faculty.